 With its rugged shoreline and deep, cold waters, Lake Superior offers exciting opportunities for travel, exploration, and enjoyment.
 From the Grand Sable Dunes and Apostle Islands of the south shore to ...

 Where else can that well-known phrase be better applied than to a study of the Finns in Sudbury?
-“Rock” defines the physical reality of the Sudbury setting: rugged hills, mines, farms and forests set in ...
+“Rock” defines the physical reality of the Sudbury setting: rugged hills, mines, farms and forests ...